lois4801/MBA-Masters-in-Big-Data-and-Business-Intelligence/README.md

 ## The MBA + Master in Big Data and Business Intelligence has the following accomplishments

 ### SECTION 1.
-STRATEGIC MANAGEMENT
+STRATEGIC MANAGEMENT MODULES
 1. Fundamentals of Strategic Management
 2. Strategic Objectives
-Module 3.
-The Strategic Process
+3. The Strategic Process
-Module 4.
-The Strategic Formulation
+4. The Strategic Formulation
-Module 5.
-Strategic Analysis (in the dynamics of business management) Module 6.
-Development of a Strategy
+5. Strategic Analysis (in the dynamics of business management)
+6. Development of a Strategy
-Module 7.
-Creation and Implementation of the Management Strategy Module 8.
-The Balanced Scorecard (BS)
+7. Creation and Implementation of the Management Strategy
+8. The Balanced Scorecard (BS)
-Module 9.
-Study case
+9. Study case

 ### SECTION 2.
 INTERNATIONAL ACCOUNTING
 Module 10.
 Introduction to Accounting